Area Code -- The area/country code for the TCI is 649.

 Time -- The islands are in the Eastern Standard Time zone, and daylight saving time is observed.

-Tipping -- Hotels often add 10% to 15% to your bill automatically, to cover service.
+Tipping -- Hotels often add 10% to 15% to your bill automatically, as a "service fee" or "resort fee."
 If individual staff members perform various services for you, it is customary to tip them something extra.
 If you go on an island tour, watersports charter, or beach excursion, it's always a good idea to tip your guide 10% to 20%, depending on the level of service you receive.
 In restaurants 15% is appropriate unless a service charge has already been added; if in doubt, ask.
 Tip taxi drivers 10% to 15%.

 Water -- Government officials insist that the water in Turks and Caicos is safe to drink.
-Nonetheless, stick to bottled water, especially if you have a delicate stomach.
+Nonetheless, you may want to stick to bottled water, especially if you have a delicate stomach.